- Depends on usage: More printing hours and larger prints use up resin faster.

 Now that we’ve established how much you can theoretically print from a bottle of resin, how do you make resin last longer?

 Print orientation is one key component of this.
-Slicing a model upright invariably requires more supports than angling it so as to only generate supports where needed.
+Slicing a model upright requires more supports, so try to angle it to only generate supports where needed.

 But, it’s worth letting it sit for a few minutes to allow excess resin stuck to the print and plate to drip off back into the vat, then using a silicone spatula to remove as much as you can.

-Though you won’t get a huge amount of resin this way, it adds up over time, especially if you are a heavy user.
+Though you won’t get a huge amount of resin this way, it adds up over time, especially if you’re a heavy user.

 After a print is finished and you’re returning used resin to the bottle, run it through a reusable mesh filter (these are cheap and available on sites like Amazon).

 These will filter out any residual semi-cured resin that could potentially cause issues when you reuse the resin for your next print.
-It’s also worth gently scraping the vat film to remove any semi-cured resin that’s got stuck during the printing process.
+It’s also worth gently scraping the vat film to remove any semi-cured resin.

 As long as the used resin is free of residue, it’s as viable as bottle-fresh resin, so take these small steps to maximize how many prints you get from each bottle.

 Always hollow out your models in your slicing software before printing.
-The interior of models don’t need to be 100% filled with resin, especially as most SLA prints tend to be for decorative purposes.
+The interiors of models don’t need to be 100% filled with resin, especially as most resin prints are decorative.

 Doing so will save vast amounts of resin over time.
 This won’t work for all types of prints, though.

-For smaller models the savings tend to be minimal and the parts will benefit from the added structural integrity afforded by a filled out interior especially if they have thin peripheral walls and shells.
-In the same vein, it’s worth including holes in your prints to allow excess resin to run out, which over time saves resin.
+For smaller models, the savings tend to be minimal, and parts will benefit from the added structural integrity afforded by a filled-out interior, especially if they have thin peripheral walls and shells.
+In the same vein, it’s worth including holes in your prints to allow excess resin to run out, which, over time, saves resin.

-For example, something very common is to underestimate how fast resin flows, despite its viscosity, which can lead to spillages when you’re returning resin to the bottle or pouring it into the vat.
-The resin lost to overflows and splashes builds up over time, but if avoided can stretch a 1L bottle of resin quite a bit further.
+For example, something very common is to underestimate how fast resin flows, despite its viscosity, which can lead to spillages when you return resin to the bottle or pour it into the vat.
+The resin lost to overflows and splashes builds up over time, but if avoided, can stretch a 1L bottle of resin quite a bit further.

-From here, we recommend doubling or even quadrupling that amount to get a sense of how much resin you’ll want to compensate for it moving about and shifting as the plate lifts and lowers.
+From here, we recommend doubling or even quadrupling that amount to understand how much resin you’ll want to compensate for it moving about and shifting as the plate lifts and lowers.

 It’s always better to use more than not enough.
 As long as you’re not filling the vat tray to the brim, there’s really no harm to adding too much resin.
 Any unused resin can be filtered and reused so you’re not wasting any.

 We recommend filling up the vat tank about halfway for smaller prints, and to the maximum limit marked on the inside of the tray for larger prints.
-If the tank is looking a little empty halfway through a print, it’s always possible to pour in more resin.
+If the tank is looking a little empty halfway through a print, you can always pour in more resin.